 - Protease: Enzyme

-Arm & Hammer also offers single dose laundry packs and powdered detergent formulas.
+Arm and Hammer also offers single-dose laundry packs and powdered detergent formulas.

-What's Good About Arm & Hammer Plus OxiClean Laundry Detergent
+What's Good About Arm and Hammer Plus OxiClean Laundry Detergent

 - Performs well in all water temperatures.

 - Can be used as pretreater to help remove stains.

 - Contains oxygen bleach to whiten and brighten fabrics.